tmeijn/mise/docs/dev-tools/backends/asdf.md

 # asdf Backend

 asdf is the original backend for mise.
-It's the default if no backend is specified, e.g.: `mise i ripgrep` will use [asdf](https://gitlab.com/wt0f/asdf-ripgrep) but `mise i cargo:ripgrep` will use the [cargo](./cargo) backend.
-You can explicitly specify the asdf backend with `mise i asdf:ripgrep`.
-If you wish.

 If choosing a backend to integrate a tool into mise, it's discouraged to use the asdf backend. ubi would be the ideal choice if it can work as a single binary, otherwise aqua would be the next best choice